NavneetKanna/dlgrad/README.md

 ## Examples

-The mnist MLP and GAN examples can be found in the [examples folder](examples/).
+The MNIST MLP and GAN examples can be found in the [examples folder](examples/).

 ```python3
 python3 examples/mnist_mlp.py
 python3 examples/mnist_gan.py
 ```

-The mnist example gets to around 95% accuracy in ~5 seconds on an M2 CPU.
+The MNIST example gets to around 95% accuracy in ~5 seconds on an M2 CPU.

 ## Features